amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 If you are using vars in code, it is probably not in functional style.
 A function with Unit as a return type could be the function with side effects: If a function is not returning any interesting value then the only way the function can make difference is through some kind of side effect.

+#### Immutable Object

+Immutable objects provide no way to alter object state once they are constructed.
+They can be freely passed around without having any fear of threads accidently altering their states.
+They form excellent choices as keys for hashtables as they would stay the same without alterations and bring predictability for corresponding object value to be found.